lucassouzavieira/RospdfLaravel/readme.md

        ]
 ```

+Run this command in your terminal...

+`php artisan vendor:publish`

-Now the package is ready for use !
+And now the package is ready for use !